Fennerik/Playlistdownloader/README.md

    For Mac type "python3 main.py"

 ## Using the programm
-1. First you have to paste the file path of the source playlist file (either wpl or m3u)
+1. First you have to paste the file path of the source playlist file (wpl or m3u)
 2. After that you have to type in the target file path
 3. Now the programm should start working